 online.
 Go to the police web page located here.
 The very first link under the Parking Services navigation on the left will take

 you to buy a permit.
-You may also buy permits in person at University police located
+You may also buy daily and short term permits in person at University

-on the corner of South 7th Avenue and Kagy Blvd.
-Daily and short term permits may
+police located on the corner of South 7th Avenue and Kagy Blvd.
+The police station

 - Is parking ever allowed without a permit?
 In general, parking on campus is controlled between 6:00am and 6:00 pm Monday-Friday.

 We suspend enforcement and open the lots for commencement and move in days.
 We also,

 from time to time, allow parking in certain lots for special events such as Special